top of page

 Style

 Women dominate Sachin’s canvases.
 He portrays them in rustic village settings, often engaged in everyday tasks such as farming, carrying food, tending to children, or participating in community gatherings.
-Despite their labor, his figures carry serenity and composure.
+Despite their labour, his figures carry serenity and composure.

 His style is marked by delicate lines, expressive facial features, and vibrant color palettes.
 Reds, yellows, oranges, and deep blues frequently appear in his compositions, giving his subjects warmth and visual presence.
-Flowers often accompany his female figures, symbolizing tenderness and emotional connection.
+Flowers often accompany his female figures, symbolising tenderness and emotional connection.

-Sachin blends realism with slight Stylization, creating works that feel both grounded and lyrical.
+Sachin blends realism with slight stylisation, creating works that feel both grounded and lyrical.
 Soft backgrounds and simplified forms allow the expressions of his subjects to take center stage.
 Through colour, texture, and gesture, he captures dignity, resilience, and quiet strength.

 Lara Lakshmi Collections